 To hear cases pertaining to international trade and patents

 Question 10 Explanation:

-Situated in Washington, D.C., the Court of Appeals for the Federal Circuit is the only appeals court with a national jurisdiction.
-The court’s main purview is appeals court cases that have international economic implications.
+Situated in Washington, D.C., the Court of Appeals for the Federal Circuit is the only appeals court with national jurisdiction.
+The court’s main purview are appeals court cases with international economic implications.

-How does a decision made in a federal appeals court in a criminal case differ from the decisions handed down by a federal district court?
+In regard to a criminal case, how do procedures in a federal appeals court differ from those in a federal district court?

 Federal appellate courts do not hold trials.

 Federal appellate courts are overseen by a panel of judges as opposed to district courts which each have a single judge.

 Federal appellate courts evaluate whether a trial was carried out in a fair and legal way whereas federal district courts rule on the guilt or innocence of the accused.